jayanthkoushik/shplot/docs/shplot.profiles.md

 #### rc()

-Return profile configuration as a `dict` of `rcParams`.
+Get profile configuration.

+* **Returns:**
+  Dictionary with `rcParams`.
 Unset attributes are not included in the returned dictionary so that different profiles can be combined together.
 * **Return type:**
   dict[str, *Any*]